 The Technology Group provides support for faculty, staff, and student e-mail accounts, Web accounts, ftp, and personal network storage.
 They also support color laser network printing, college-wide wireless computing, and remote access for faculty and staff.
 Faculty can also obtain support for Web and presentation development, imaging, and video services.

-Detailed information on the services offered by the Technology Group is available at the website of the Culverhouse College of Commerce and Business Administration.
+Detailed information on the services offered by the Technology Group is available at the website of the Culverhouse College of Business.

 Research & Outreach

 This course will employ negotiations exercises, expert guest speakers and additional readings to help students master negotiation skills.